brockers/nt1430/_posts/2015-05-15-fun-stuff-with-linux.md

 * Hide an encrypted message inside a photo using steghide or SteGUI
 * Make a photo looks old and stained using the Gimp.
 * Add and alternative desktop (like blackbox) and login to it.
+* Install kturle and create a picture of a flower using the Logo Programming Language.